figoaranta/WebDevFinal-BerasKu-/README.md

 4. Laravel - https://laravel.com/docs/9.x/installation.

-Once all of the packaged above are installed.
+Once all of the packages above are installed.
 Then run open the terminal and run the following commands:

 1. Go to a directory, copy and enter the following: git clone https://github.com/figoaranta/WebDevFinal-BerasKu-